 - Combine all dry ingredients in the mug with a fork or spoon.
 Crack in the egg and stir in the cream.
 Combine until smooth and make sure there are no lumps.

 - Microwave on high (approximately 700 watts) for 2 minutes.
 Check if the bread is done in the middle – if not, microwave for a few more seconds.

 - Let cool and remove from the mug.
 Slice in half and toast.

-- Divide the onion soup in ovenproof bowls.
-Top with the bread pieces and shredded cheese.
-Gratinate on 410°F (210°C) with the grill function on for 5-7 minutes, until the cheese has melted and got a nice golden color.
+- Divide the onion soup between ovenproof bowls.
+Top with the bread slices and shredded cheese.
+Broil at 410°F (210°C) for 5-7 minutes, until the cheese has melted and turned golden.

 Feel free to mix different kinds of onions, the flavor will become even more exciting.
 Half of it could be yellow onions, then fill up the rest with red onions, shallots, white onions or leek.
 Use whatever you have at home!